itsmunim/simple-service-discovery/ReadMe.md

 - [checkout](./checkout/ReadMe.md)
 - [payment](./payment/ReadMe.md)

-Checkout the services from the proxy urls as well, which are given in these docs as well.
+Checkout the services from the proxy urls as well.